Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

 A subsection of rule 160 related to behavior and observation of a vehicle once moving states;

 “Be aware of other road users, especially cycles and motorcycles who may be filtering through the traffic.”

 An excerpt related to how you should not filter coming up to a crossing;

 “You MUST NOT overtake the moving vehicle nearest the crossing or the vehicle nearest the crossing which has stopped to give way to pedestrians.”

 The highway code clearly makes specific provisions for both motorcyclists and cyclists to filter.

-There is however no clear mention of entitlement to filter and no expectation should be made of other road users to allow you to filter.
+There is, however, no explicit mention of entitlement to filter, and no expectation should be made of other road users to allow you to filter.

 In addition, there is no clear mention of the status of filtering over roundabouts, which is generally something you’d look to avoid.